Kpable/100-days-of-game-dev/log.md

 **Details**:
   - Went through brackeys tutorial on [Object Pooling](https://www.youtube.com/watch?v=tdSmKaJvCoA).
   - Looking at other resources to see other implementations to improve usability.
-  - Did a little clean up in the heirarchy to make pools managable
+  - Did a little clean up in the hierarchy to make pools manageable

 **Thoughts** I've always been curious, never really had a need to implement them.
-I worked on a shmup for a [Ludem Dare 41](https://github.com/Kpable/Dimensional-Rift-Escape) and I think this would be good to implement in that for when i continue work on it.
+I worked on a shmup for a [Ludem Dare 41](https://github.com/Kpable/Dimensional-Rift-Escape) and I think this would be good to implement in that for when I continue work on it.
 All those bullets flying around.
-Plus i think i recall back when i played a MegaMan game, where i could only shoot 3-4 bullets before the first bullet i shot vanished to be the new bullet i fired.
+Plus I think I recall back when I played a MegaMan game, where I could only shoot 3-4 bullets before the first bullet I shot vanished to be the new bullet I fired.

 **Examples**:

-A bunch of squares and circles being spawned
+#### A bunch of squares and circles being spawned
 ![Day 1 Example](https://raw.githubusercontent.com/kpable/100-days-of-game-dev/master/images/day1-object-pools/object-pooling-2.gif)

-Heirarchy cleanup
+#### Hierarchy cleanup
 ![Day 1 Example](https://raw.githubusercontent.com/kpable/100-days-of-game-dev/master/images/day1-object-pools/parenting.gif)

 **Link(s) to work**: [Github](https://github.com/Kpable/Kpable-Labs/tree/misc/object-pools/Assets/Misc/Object%20Pools)